develop-me/bootcamp--week-09-10--react/challenges/02-api/README.md

 These challenges all involve sending data to the server when a form is submitted.

 - Create a component `<CreateArticle>` which allows you to submit an article to the API.
-You should be able to get to it by visiting `/articles/create`
+You should be able to get to it by going to `/news/create`

 ![Create Article](img/create-article.png)